antarctica/ops-data-store/README.md

 **Note:** These instructions depend on the [Adding DB Connection](#adding-db-connection) workflow.

+**Note:** These instructions relate to adding existing layers.
+See the [Creating Planning DB Layers](#creating-planning-db-layers) section for adding a new layer.

 1. open QGIS with the relevant profile and project active
 1. from the *Browser* pane -> *PostgreSQL* -> *Ops Data Store*
     - *(the user may have multiple *Ops Data Store* entries they'll need to pick from based on their current location)*